-N/A - C-3 If you sell like goods on the domestic market, for each type that your company has exported to Australia during the investigation period, list the most comparable model(s) sold domestically; - and provide a detailed explanation of the differences where those goods sold domestically (ie. the like goods - see explanation in glossary) are not identical to goods exported to Australia.
+C-3 If you sell like goods on the domestic market, for each type of the goods that your company has exported to Australia during the inquiry period, list the most comparable model(s) sold domestically; and provide a detailed explanation of the differences where the domestic goods (ie. the like goods - see explanation in glossary) are not identical to goods exported to Australia.